northern-information/mapcorps.net/_posts/2021-06-26-1-tore-us-not-apart-but-torus-around.md

 ---

-I powered up my mapdeck and got to work reconstructing our that which tore us not apart, but torus around...
+I powered up my mapdeck and got to work reconstructing that which tore us not apart, but torus around...

 ![Cold Mac](/assets/content/tore-us-cold-mac.jpg)